Smart Green: Your Garden on the Palm of the Hand

 • Collaborative conservation: Citizen networks that document biodiversity.

-Anatomy of a Digital Gardener: Revolutionary Features
+Anatomy of a Digital Gardener: Revolutionary Functions

 Modern botanical applications integrate disruptive technologies: